-Honors Chemistry I is designed to strengthen the preparation of students preparing for a career in science, but may include other students who are college bound for other fields but have the ability to do advanced work in Chemistry.
-Advanced-level mathematical skills are required to study concepts such as Significant figures, dimensional analysis, stoichiometry, and gas laws.
+Honors Chemistry I is a challenging course designed to cover the concepts of general chemistry.
+The goal is to strengthen the skills of students preparing for a career in science, but may also include students who are college-bound for other fields and have the ability to do advanced work in chemistry.
+Advanced-level mathematical skills are required to study concepts including significant figures, dimensional analysis, atomic theory, periodic trends, bonding, stoichiometry, and gas laws.